 This panel was once part of the high altar in the Cistercian abbey church of Marienfeld at Münster.
 At its center was a richly gilded sculpture of the Virgin and Child.
 Folding wings extended from this core with pictures on the fronts and backs.
 When the shutters were open, eight scenes -- including the National Gallery's painting -- revealed the story of Mary's life.
 In the closed positions, eight other subjects recounted Christ's Passion.

 Part of the high altar in the abbey church of the Cistercian Cloister at Marienfeld, near Münster, completed in 1456/1457, installed 6 February 1457, until 1803.
 Charles Léon Cardon, Brussels, by 1912.
 Rudolph Chillingworth, Lucerne, Brussels, and Nuremberg; (sale, Galeries Fischer and Frederik Muller & Cie., Lucerne, 5 September 1922, no. 47); acquired by Jacob Walter Zwicky [d.
-1956], Freiburg and Arlesheim-Basel; acquired 1955 by (M. Knoedler & Co., New York; jointly owned with Pinakos, Inc. [Rudolph Heinemann]); purchased 1957 by the Samuel H. Kress Foundation, New York; gift 1959 by exchange to NGA.
+1956], Freiburg and Arlesheim-Basel; acquired 1955 by (M. Knoedler & Co., New York); jointly owned with (Pinakos, Inc. [Rudolph Heinemann], New York); purchased 1957 by the Samuel H. Kress Foundation, New York; gift 1959 by exchange to NGA.

 - Exposition de la Miniature, Palais Goffinet, Brussels, 1912, no. 2051, as "Anonyme (Ecole de Souabe, XV siècle)".